OfficeDev/microsoft-teams-sample-complete-node/README.md

     MICROSOFT_APP_PASSWORD=abc123abc123abc123abc12
     ```

 5. With Glitch, file saves happen automatically, and the project is rebuilt seconds after the file is saved.
-Once you get the confirmation from the logs that your server is running again, press the "Show Live" button at the top.
+Once you get the confirmation from the logs (Tools -> Logs at the bottom) that your server is running again, press the "Show" -> "In a New Window" button at the top.
 This should open a page with information about your project, verification icons with green vs. red indicators, and a button to Create/Download Manifest file for the project.

 6. Click to Create/Download Manifest taking note of the download location.
-Once complete, sideload the manifest to a team as described here (open in a new browser tab): https://msdn.microsoft.com/en-us/microsoft-teams/sideload
+Once complete, sideload the manifest to a team as described here (open in a new browser tab): https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload

 Congratulations!!!
 You have just created and sideloaded your first Microsoft Teams app!
 Try adding a configurable tab, at-mentioning your bot by its registered name, or viewing your static tabs.<br><br>
 NOTE: Most of this sample app's functionality will now work.
 The only limitations are the authentication examples because your app is not registered with AAD nor Visual Studio Team Services.